nnienaber2/conduct/terminology.md

 ---

-### Changes to this document

-[We've](terminology.md#era-of-health) opened this document up for [you](terminology.md#user)  to amend and contribute to.
-[We](terminology.md#era-of-health) want [you](terminology.md#user) to see its historic revision and contribute to it future revision via a repository.
-[We](terminology.md#era-of-health) take our relationship with [you](terminology.md#user) very serious and want to display nurture trust through transparency.
-By seeing the past revision [you](terminology.md#user) can see our progression of thought over time.
-By allowing you to post suggestions [We](terminology.md#era-of-health) are enlisting [your](terminology.md#user) help to make improvements to this document in conjunction with our ever-changing world.

-This document is open to the public domain under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
-This means [We](terminology.md#era-of-health) give [you](terminology.md#user) permission to copy and re-use this document with our permission.
-No questions asked.
-Note that CC0-1.0 does not grant any trademark permissions.

-Like other repositories, the two main ways to contribute are through Issues and Pull Requests.
-Feel free to use either option, whichever [you](terminology.md#user) prefer.
-[We've](terminology.md#era-of-health) made an issue template to request information that will help [Us](terminology.md#era-of-health) better understand [your](terminology.md#user) feedback.

-Before [you](terminology.md#user) decide to open an issue, browse [open issues] to see current requests.
-[We](terminology.md#era-of-health) also generally want to hear about:

-* Typos
-* Clearer wording
-* Other sites that have adapted and reused some of our policies

-Open an issue to tell [Us](terminology.md#era-of-health) about any of the above.
-[You](terminology.md#user)  may also open a pull request to propose specific changes, but it's always OK to start with an issue.

-Issues are best used as a task list, where each issue contains one and only one thing to be addressed, resolved, fixed or decided.
-So please include only one work item per issue.
-This helps [Us](terminology.md#era-of-health) know when issues are completed and can be closed.
-In turn, this helps everyone watching the issues know when the item they're interested in has been resolved.

-If [you](terminology.md#user) decide to open a pull request to the master branch, please be aware that it is unlikely that [We](terminology.md#era-of-health) will merge it directly.
-It's not because [We](terminology.md#era-of-health) don't like [your](terminology.md#user) ideas, but because [We](terminology.md#era-of-health) will be opening new draft branches with each round of changes.

-At this moment [We](terminology.md#era-of-health) have an annual review and modification process of the repository and the feedback [We](terminology.md#era-of-health) received.
-If changes are not needed, great!
-[We'll](terminology.md#era-of-health) let [you](terminology.md#user) know that [We're](terminology.md#era-of-health) not putting out an update, and [We'll](terminology.md#era-of-health) close any issues or PRs that are still hanging around.
-This allows plenty of time for discussion.
-Of course, [Era of Health](terminology.md#era-of-health) may alter this document outside that schedule if necessary, such as when [We](terminology.md#era-of-health) have new product releases.

-[You](terminology.md#user) can expect that someone from [Era of Health](terminology.md#era-of-health) will see [your](terminology.md#user) feedback, but [We](terminology.md#era-of-health) might not respond immediately.
-If [you](terminology.md#user) need an immediate help on a term, contact support@eraofhealth.com

-If changes to the document are needed, [We](terminology.md#era-of-health) will freeze feedback for two weeks.
-[We'll](terminology.md#era-of-health) draft changes based on the pull requests and input [We've](terminology.md#era-of-health) gotten.
-Then [We'll](terminology.md#era-of-health) post the updated document as a pull request, and [We'll](terminology.md#era-of-health) get [your](terminology.md#user) feedback on the pull request.
-The updated document will be available here for thirty days before it goes into effect.

-Please don't post complaints or ask for technical support in this repository.
-[We](terminology.md#era-of-health) may not respond to issues or comments promptly.
-If [you](terminology.md#user) need help, contact support@eraofhealth.com and they'll get [you](terminology.md#user) an answer.

----

 ### Access Grant
 While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a grant of one or more access scopes from one user/organization to another